tellerlin/nextplate/src/content/contact/_index.md

 ---
 title: "Contact"
-meta_title: ""
+meta_title: "Get in Touch"
-description: "this is meta description"
+description: "Reach out to us for any inquiries or feedback.
+We're here to help!"
 draft: false
 ---